 - Appropriate benefits and rewards for both the referrer and the referee (see below)

 3. Select rewards that your customers will value – and that you can afford

 Not all businesses can afford cash rewards in return for customer referrals.
 If you don’t quite yet have the margins that can justify a dollar or percentage discount off your list price, then consider offering different types of “currency” as rewards.
 Dropbox and Evernote both offered online storage space in return for referrals: a lot cheaper than cash discounts.
 Tesla offered branded experiences and entries into competitions.
 If your brand has high-affinity (your customers love you!) then consider sending marketing swag (promotional items).
 Rob Wormley puts it simply in this Wise Pops post: ask yourself “What are your customers motivated by?
-What incentives would make them more likely to share your ecommerce store with their communities online?”.
-Take a look through your inventory to see if there are low-selling items that could be used as promotional give-aways.
+What incentives would make them more likely to share your [brand] with their communities online?”.
+Take a look through your inventory to see if there are low-selling items that could be used as promotional giveaways.
 Not all rewards have to eat into your bottom line.

 4. Promote Your Referral Marketing Program

-Effective referral marketing programs provide a program that is easy for your best customers to find and discover.
+Effective referral marketing programs provide a program that is easy for your best customers to discover.
 All the key touch-points that your customers have with your brand should feature information about the referral program.
 Your customer-facing staff members can be the most important means to communicate the program, and effective training for these key team members is very important.

 - Website: Promote your referral program on your homepage (including your top navigation and even your footer), customer account page and check-out page.

 - Email Communications: Email your customer list and your ambassador list the “refer a friend” offer and include information about your referral program on all email communication.

 - Blog: Create a blog and link to the offer.
 Also look for guest blog opportunities and opportunities to promote the program.